EthicsCodes/hackers-ethic/CoE.md

    Strive for simplicity, avoiding unnecessary complexity.

 3. **Flexibility** —
-   Be open, collaborate, experiment, innovate, adapt, and evolve.
+   Be open, collaborate, experiment, innovate, adapt, reify, and repeat...

 4. **Accountability** —
    Own your actions and their impacts, fostering clear and shared responsibility.